by KimMcLaughlin | Aug 9, 2024 | Emotional Eating

 Movement is critical to our body’s wellbeing.
 Disconnecting the movement from dieting is critical to enjoyment and it leads us to want to do it some more.

-Try engaging in joyful movement.
+In the end, focus on engaging in joyful movement.
 Look at what you can do that is fun and be active.
-This is not a race to finish first.
 It is an opportunity to reconnect with your body in a way that is pleasing to you.

 Kim McLaughlin, MA is a Psychotherapist, Speaker, Author, and Coach who specializes in working with people who suffer from binge eating and emotional eating.
 She is a Certified Intuitive Eating Counselor.
 She is the author of the best-selling book Feed Your Soul Nourish Your Life!
 A Six Step System to Peace with Food and the Amazon #1 Best Selling book Discovery Your Inspiration.